 - Police, Fire & Public Safety: $72,000,000

 In November 2018, Miami Beach residents voted to approve the $439 million General Obligation Bond Program, passing all 3 related ballot measures with an outstanding support rate of approximately 70%.
 The results came after an extensive voter education effort with a series of public meetings and community workshops.

-The city dedicates a portion of its property tax revenues to repay debt incurred for bond-funded capital improvements. $439 million is borrowed from residents in four separate phases rather than all at once to allow property tax rates to increase over time.
-The full amount gets financed over the course of the 10 year bond program as each of the four tranches are issued in increments of about three years.
+The city dedicates a portion of its property tax revenues to repay debt incurred for bond-funded capital improvements. $439 million is borrowed from residents in three separate phases rather than all at once to allow property tax rates to increase over time.
+The full amount gets financed over the course of the 12 year program as each of the three tranches are issued in increments of about four years.
 As the debt service tax rate is gradually phased in, the associated tax rate is adjusted each year.

 The City of Miami Beach’s financial strength and stability has been recognized by independent credit rating agencies (Standard & Poor and Moody’s) for maintaining outstanding scores of "AA+" and "AA2".
 During the refunding portion of the bond sale, the all-inclusive true interest cost achieved was 3.49% for the 30 year debt.
 The low interest rates allowed the city to save residents a total of $28 million over the course of the 30 year bond program.